Writing, Speaking, and Argument Program

 Click here to learn the criteria for satisfying the primary writing requirement with a course other than WRT 105/E.

-If you believe that this applies to you and would like to fill out a petition to substitute another course for WRT 105/E, click here to obtain detailed instructions for petitioning, as well as the petition form (DOCX format).
+If you believe that this applies to you and would like to fill out a Petition to Satisfy PWR with a Course Other Than WRT 105, click here to obtain detailed instructions for petitioning, as well as the petition form .